 - Theory of Knowledge

-Students may be enrolled in an IB class, but not in the IB diploma program, as part of Purcell Marian's IB for All philosophy.
+Students may be enrolled in one or more IB classes and not in the full diploma program, as part of PM's IB for All philosophy.

 The IB Learner Profile